FAQs

 Q: Why should I donate to the Endowment?

-A: As a long-standing tradition, S&FMA charges no membership fees and does not require any other financial contribution from members.
+A: As a long-standing tradition, S&FMA charges no membership fees and does not require any other financial contribution from band members.
 Furthermore, the band will never require members to sell band candy, tropical fruit, wrapping paper or underwear.
-The Band also eschews corporate sponsorship so that we can “Be The Band” in all our splendid creative ways.
+The S&FMA also eschews corporate sponsorship so that we can “Be The Band” in all our splendid creative ways.
 If you love the band and it has given you opportunities you couldn’t before imagine, then please donate to the Endowment so the band can continue to be independent.

 Q: How has the Endowment Fund supported the band in the past?